Pennsylvanians scurry to fix mail-in ballots after ruling | Times Leader

 By MARK SCOLFORO

 HARRISBURG, Pa.
-(AP) — Some of Pennsylvania’s largest counties were among those working Monday to help voters fix mail-in ballots that have fatal flaws such as incorrect dates or missing signatures on the envelopes used to send them in.
+(AP) — Some of Pennsylvania’s largest counties scrambled Monday to help voters fix mail-in ballots that have fatal flaws such as incorrect dates or missing signatures on the envelopes used to send them in, bringing about confusion and legal challenges in the battleground state on the eve of the election.

-Elections officials in Philadelphia and Allegheny, which includes Pittsburgh, announced measures they were taking in response to state Supreme Court orders in recent days that said mail-in ballots may not be counted if they .
+Elections officials in Philadelphia and Allegheny County, which includes Pittsburgh, announced measures they were taking in response to state Supreme Court rulings in recent days that said mail-in ballots may not be counted if they .

-The Department of State said it was unclear just how many ballots are at issue across the state.
-The agency on Sunday asked counties to provide the numbers, broken down by political party.
-Officials said some counties were not letting voters fix their mistakes.

 Ahead of , more than a million mail-in and absentee ballots have already been returned in Pennsylvania, with Democrats far more likely than Republicans to vote by mail.
 The numbers are large enough that they might matter in a close race, such as the that could determine majority control of the U.S. Senate.

-Note: This story has been corrected to say mail-in ballots must be received by 8 p.m., not 8 a.m.